robtweed/ewd-qoper8/guide.md

 Master process will now shut down
 ```

-This time you’ll see that ewd-qoper8 started 2 worker processes (PIds 12643 and 12644).
+This time you'll see that ewd-qoper8 started 2 worker processes (PIds 12643 and 12644).
 In the example above, they handled 6 and 3 messages respectively.

-You’ll find that the balance of messages handled by each worker may vary each time you run the script: it takes time for each worker process to start up and become ready for handling messages, so the first one may have handled several messages before the second one is ready.
+You'll find that the balance of messages handled by each worker may vary each time you run the script: it takes time for each worker process to start up and become ready for handling messages, so the first one may have handled several messages before the second one is ready.

-You’re probably wondering why a total of 9 messages was handled by the worker processes when only 5 were added to the queue.
+You're probably wondering why a total of 9 messages was handled by the worker processes when only 5 were added to the queue.
 The reason is that a message is sent to each worker as part of its
 startup sequence, and another message was sent to each worker to ask for its vital statistics (as a result of running the `q.getAllWorkerStats()` method).

 ## Defining a Worker Process Message Handler

 In the examples above the worker processes have been applying a default “message” event handler.
-That’s what’s generating output lines such as this:
+That's what's generating output lines such as this:
 ```
 master process received response from worker 12643:
 {"type":"testMessage1","finished":true,"message":{"error":"No handler found for testMessage1